xvk-64/2024-secure-programming-protocol/readme.md

 K[ClientG] -.-> I;
 end
 ```
-If you are ClientER you can message any Client with the yellow rectangle.
-ClientE can message ClientD becuase they are on the server and can message ClientC, becuase their home servers have a direct connection.
+If you are ClientE you can message any client within the yellow rectangle.
+ClientE can message ClientD becuase they are on same the server and can message ClientC, becuase their home servers have a direct connection.

 ```mermaid
 graph LR;